-- We acknowledge the racial disparity, both in the justice system and in the animal rescue world, and we are committed to making Project POOCH more equitable, inclusive, and diverse.
-The youth at Project POOCH are some of the many people affected by the institutional racism in our country, and we owe it to them to continue to take a stand against racial injustice by listening, learning, and acting.
-With that goal in mind we strive to create an inclusive environment at Project POOCH where all feel welcome, and we are committed to ensuring the diversity of our community is reflected in our staff, board of directors. and volunteers.
+We acknowledge the racial disparity, both in the justice system and in the animal rescue world, and we are committed to making Project POOCH more equitable, inclusive, and diverse.
+The youth at Project POOCH are some of the many people affected by inequity in our country—economically and racially.
+Our program exists to directly serve this population by providing opportunities for youth to avoid the youth facility-to-prison pipeline.
+We strive to create an inclusive environment at Project POOCH where everyone feels welcome, supported, and engaged as a part of the POOCH team.

 - Rogue Ales has been a long-time partner of Project POOCH.
-They are engaged as donors, they are represented on our Board of Directors, and they generously partner with POOCH to carry out events for POOCH adopters and all Oregon dog owners to raise awareness of and to fundraise for Project POOCH.
+They are engaged as donors, represented on our Board of Directors.
+They generously partner with POOCH to carry out events for POOCH adopters and all Oregon dog owners to raise awareness of and fundraise for Project POOCH.

 Animal Aid is a nonprofit partner that shares our dedication to serving the animals of the Portland Metro area.
 We are partnering on an event, Drag Queen Bingo, on November 29 at Lucky Lab Northwest.
 We hope to see you there!